 The primary hazard that exists anytime a bridge is built to replace an existing one is to maintain structural integrity of the operating bridge.
 When building an adjacent bridge, drilling into the river bed can cause foundational erosion under the operating bridge which could result in catastrophic structural failure.

-Engineers at Fehr-Graham precisely monitored deflection and deformation of the Savanna-Sabula bridge during construction of a replacement bridge adjacent to the current alignment using sensemetrics platform.
-This ensured that existing bridge maintained structural integrity and was operating safely during the construction process.
-Having real-time data is critical in this application because the Savanna-Sabula bridge was still operational, thus even minor deflections or deformations need to be immediately addressed.
+Engineers at Fehr Graham precisely monitored deflection and deformation of the Savanna-Sabula bridge during construction of a replacement bridge adjacent to the current alignment using the sensemetrics platform.
+This ensured that the existing bridge maintained structural integrity and was operating safely during the construction process.
+Having real-time data is critical in this application because the Savanna-Sabula bridge was still operational, thus even minor deflections or deformations needed to be immediately addressed.